A savvy cat named Quinn is wont to walk -

 Is heard – the aging Maude soon finds is made

-As Quinn examines Claire the mother hen,
+As Quinn examines nervous Claire again,

 He gives her quite a snarky, puckish grin.